-NOTE: Ambiq SBL mandates the software image(s) should be stored in MRAM un-encrypted and execute it from the stored location itself.
+NOTE: Ambiq SBL requires the software image(s) are stored in MRAM unencrypted and are executed directly from the stored location itself.
 Choose the corresponding configuration as described in the config file and set the images_table.tbl accordingly, as mentioned below.
-Please check with Ambiq before using other options.
+Check with Ambiq before using other options.